lpredanic/lpredanic/README.md

 ### Hi there 👋
 My name is Leo and I'm a junior at Texas A&M University studying electrical engineering!

-My interests are in electronics - specifically analog, RF, and mmWave IC design and verification
+My interests are in electronics - specifically analog, digital, RF, and mmWave IC design and verification

 I'm currently working as a student assistant in the TAMU Analog and Mixed Signal Group under the supervision of Dr. Kamran Entesari